exaithrg/exaithrg/README.md

 - 👋 Hi there, this is @exaithrg
 - 👀 I’m interested in eating and sleeping
-- 🌱 I’m currently learning how to cyberloaf under the supervision of my supervisor
+- 🌱 I’m currently learning how to cyberloaf under the supervision of my supervisors

 <!---
 exaithrg/exaithrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.